BetterThanTomorrow/calva-docs/docs/output.md

 ## It is Ephemeral

-The contents of the output/REPL window is written to a file named `output.repl-file` in the `.calva` directory of your project.
+The contents of the output/REPL window is written to a file named `output.repl-file` in the `.calva/output-window` directory of your project.
 The file is recreated at every new session.
-You might want to add `.calva/output.repl-file` to your `.<something>ignore` files.
 And you should copy anything you want to keep from this file to wherever you want to keep it.

+You probably want to add `.calva/output-window/` to your `.<something>ignore` files.
+(There are some more files in that directory that you shouldn't keep under source control.)

 ## Choose CLJ or CLJS REPL Connection